10 Content Ideas for an Amazing Internal Newsletter

 Charts and Graphs

 We all know visuals such as infographics and pie charts are easy to glance at and consume.
-Why not keep team motivation high by including a colorful visual that shows progress on a project, sales goals or number of new clients attained instead of including the same old boring black-and-white paragraph of statistics that nobody reads anymore?
+Why not keep team motivation high by including a colorful visual that shows progress on a project, sales goals, or number of new clients attained?
+Charts and graphs can be used instead of including the same old boring black-and-white paragraph of statistics that not many employees read.

 The whole idea of an internal newsletter is to maintain a healthy flow of communication among everyone in the office and create a positive company culture.
 Include a section highlighting new phone numbers, extensions, email addresses and other contact details for employees and freelancers working with the company.

 Laughter lightens the mood.
-So, why not fill in awkward blank spaces on the newsletter with a riddle or knock-knock joke.
+So, why not fill in awkward blank spaces in your newsletter with a riddle or knock-knock joke.

 Every office has a doodler.
 Put them to work on the next piece of communication.
 Have them sketch a cartoon that helps boost confidence in an upcoming company task or celebrate a goal recently achieved.

-Encourage community by sharing a list of upcoming birthdays and anniversary dates for employees.
+Encourage a sense of community by sharing a list of upcoming birthdays and anniversary dates for employees.
 If you have a small staff, consider scheduling lunch-time potlucks or breakfast doughnut parties for each of these milestones.